exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-16.png)

-It shows the bars starting from 'Sun', 'Mon', 'Tue', etc., instead of starting from the highest frequent value, in this case that is 'Mon'.
+It shows the bars starting from 'Sun', 'Mon', 'Tue', etc., instead of starting from the most frequent value, in this case that is 'Mon'.
 This is because this column is created as a 'factor' data type column, which is a special data type in R to make it easier to work with categorical variables (columns) by embedding a 'sorting order' information inside the column.
 This is actually perfect for the 'order' sensitive data like Day of Week.
 If you want to ignore such order though, you can simply select 'Change Data Type' -> 'Convert to Character' from the column header menu, which would convert the 'factor' data type column to a 'character' data type column.

 ![](images/quick-start-16_1.png)

-In this exercise, we'll keep as is.
+In this exercise, we'll keep it as is.